Acquiring customers is nice. Retaining customers is good. But turning your customers into brand advocates is best.

 Referral marketing is a great tactic to organically grow your customer base.
 It is the most powerful trust signal you can use to drive brand awareness and have profitable customer acquisition.
 Apart from customer acquisition, referral marketing also helps in customer retention.
 According to a study, a referred customer is 18% more likely to stay with a brand over-time as compared to a non-referred customer.

-So, how can you encourage your customers to refer your brand in their networks?
+So, how can you encourage your customers to refer your brand to their networks?

 Simple – Let your customers know that they can benefit by telling about your brand to their friends and family.